What happens in your skin when it’s exposed to sunlight?

 - skin feels warm or hot

 - pain or itching

-Take frequent cool showers or baths, or apply a cool cloth to the affected area.
+Take frequent cool showers or baths or apply a cool cloth to the affected area.
 Keep the area dry and if flaking occurs apply a moisturising and soothing product.
 For some, natural yoghurt works well.
-I like Laponie's All-around balm, which with its oat oil and bisabolol soothes upset skin.
 You may take some ibuprofen to reduce swelling, redness and pain.
 Remember to drink plenty of water, as a sunburn draws fluid to the skin’s surface and away from the rest of the body.
 If physical symptoms are severe and persist, see a doctor.
 If your skin blisters, allow the blisters to heal, and do not pop them.
 Be extra careful to protect sunburned skin as it heals; use protective clothing and stay out of the sun.